vbadger7/Expense-Tracker/README.md

-# Expense tracker
+# Welfy

 ## Description
-This expense tracker website is designed to help you manage your finances effectively.
+Welfy is a expense tracker website that is designed to help you manage your finances effectively.
 With the new chart feature, you can now visualize your expenses in a clear and informative way.
 Keep track of your spending habits and make informed financial decisions with ease.
 The website offers a user-friendly interface, secure data handling, and seamless integration of the chart feature for a comprehensive expense tracking experience.

 ## Installation
-To run this expense tracker website locally using Node.js, follow these steps:
+To run this Welfy locally using Node.js, follow these steps:

 Clone the repository from GitHub to your local machine using the command: git clone <https://github.com/vbadger7/Expense-Tracker.git>